ldijkman/ESPxWebFlMgr/README.md

 - Got to Please Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager

 Some Changes, WishList ?:
-- run on ESPAsyncWebServer
+- run on ESPAsyncWebServer, Make Electra Happy?
-- X extra colomn/row for preview files in browser == i have added a V button
+- X=done, extra colomn/row for preview files in browser == i have added a V button
 - maybe small icons instead of letters
-- X there is no E edit for .txt files => i see in code i can set #define fileManagerEditEverything
+- X=done, there is no E edit for .txt files => i see in code i can set #define fileManagerEditEverything
 - a touch or click on dropzone should open a filebrowsebox for uploading
 - maybe a new file create button